-Because legal research differs so substantially from other types of research, the American Bar Association requires that law schools specifically instruct students in legal research.1 Typically, research instruction occurs in the context of a Legal Research & Writing (LRW) course.
+Because legal research differs so substantially from other types of research, the American Bar Association requires that law schools specifically instruct students in legal research.
+Typically, research instruction occurs in the context of a Legal Research & Writing (LRW) course.
 Schools teach legal research and writing together because the two activities (finding/applying the law and then communicating the found application) intertwine.
 However, legal writing falls outside the scope of this text, which focuses on the research portion of legal practice.

-1 AMERICAN BAR ASSOCIATION, REVISED STANDARDS FOR APPROVAL OF LAW SCHOOLS, Standard 302(b) (2014).
+&lt;sup>1 AMERICAN BAR ASSOCIATION, 2015-2016 STANDARDS AND RULES OF PROCEDURE FOR APPROVAL OF LAW SCHOOLS, Standard 302(b) (2015).